qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/alldownloads.rst

 .. note:: The packages are only produced once shortly after a new version has been released.
-As unstable, not yet released debian versions (testing) and ubuntugis can have library changes the packages might sooner or later be broken, when the development in debian, ubuntu or ubuntugis moves on and the the their packages used as dependencies in qgis change.
-In that event you can either a. move to a stable debian version and use the released packages for it, b. wait for the next point release (due |nextpointreleasedate|), which happens every month and will be include the updated dependencies, c. switch to the nightly repository whose packages are rebuild on regular basis and will also pickup the updated dependencies automatically or d. build your own set of package (see INSTALL_).
+As unstable, not yet released debian versions (testing) and ubuntugis can have library changes the packages might sooner or later be broken, when the development in debian, ubuntu or ubuntugis moves on and their packages used as dependencies in qgis change.
+In that event you can either

+   - move to a stable debian version and use the released packages for it,
+   - wait for the next point release (due |nextpointreleasedate|), which happens every month and will be include the updated dependencies,
+   - switch to the nightly repository whose packages are rebuild on regular basis and will also pickup the updated dependencies automatically or
+   - build your own set of packages (see INSTALL_).

 .. _INSTALL: https://htmlpreview.github.io/?https://github.com/qgis/QGIS/blob/master/doc/INSTALL.html#toc11